MicrosoftDocs/learn/learn-pr/azure/publish-express-node-app-service-vscode/includes/4-publish-app-azure-app-service-vs-code.md

 Suppose, you've completed your proof-of-concept webapp that provides a countdown to the new video game's launch date.
 Now, you want to show that it works in Azure App Service, which you want to use as the final host.
 You want a quick way to deploy the app and you'd like to be able to debug it in Azure as well.

-In this unit, you'll learn about Azure App Service and how to work with it by using Visual Studio Code.
+In this unit, you'll learn about Azure App Service and how to work with it by using VS Code.

 ## What is Azure App Service?